krisswiss/Interactive-Frontend-Development-Milestone-Project/README.md

 - In the future I would like to add directions from the users location to the venue near him/her.
 - I would also like to style results table, so each line is in different color - similar to the background image.
 - I would also like to add more Art Categories, but unfortunately, the 4 on the site are the only ones Google provides at the moment, so will have to wait for an update.
-- I would also like to change the marker icons to reflect specific types of arts based on category selection.
+- I would also like to change the marker icons to reflect specific types of arts based on category selection.</br>

+### Unresolved bugs:
+- When Reset button is pressed it supposed to center the map on Ireland - which is the same position at which the Map is Initialized, but it doesn't fully do it.</br>
+There is no error in the console, code looks 100% correct.
+I tried few different approaches, but none of them worked.
+Issue isn't big from the user's pov, however as an author, I would like to perfect this site.</br>
+(Code line 420 in Reset function).

 ## Testing
 I believe I have achieved my goals by providing the user with clean, simple and intuitive design, all the while representing an artistic image.</br>